SV

 Correct Answer: A. Prayer hall or shrine

-A Chaitya is a prayer hall that typically contains a small stupa at one end for worship.
-These halls are often apse-shaped with a vaulted roof supported by pillars.
-They are distinct from 'Viharas', which were the living quarters for the monks.
+• **Prayer hall or shrine** = A Chaitya is a prayer hall that typically contains a small stupa at one end for worship. • **Vaulted roof** — these halls are often apse-shaped with a vaulted roof supported by pillars. • 💡 Wrong-option analysis: [Storage room]: is not the primary purpose of a Chaitya; [Residential cell for monks]: describes a 'Vihara', which is distinct from a Chaitya; [Dining area]: is not a specific architectural function for a Chaitya.

 4